gurus158/hacker-blog/_posts/2020-10-20-Floating-with-problems.md

 # Hi,

 Recently I was working on development of some computer program which involved many mathematical computation.
 One of the computation required to add and compare floating numbers.
 I will not go to exact problem i was solving but it involved a very simple problem describe below,

-there are two list named **a** and **b** having sets of a's and b's (floating numbers), and there is another list **c** which is set of some floating numbers.

 We have to three numbers **a,b and c** and have to check if **a+b ==c** or not, quite simple.